 Hopefully, this time, they'll figure out a way to shut out the pervs, tourists, and freeloaders who inevitably cohere around such a righteous fire like metal shavings to a beautiful magnet.

 That's the ultimate problem with utopias... to really do them right you need to have brutal ways to keep the scum out of the garden - or you need to keep evolving so fast the losers can't catch up.
 Exclusivity and a high vantage point are needed, as is a bouncer, a gate-keeper, otherwise, forget it.
 And if you need a gate-keeper, what kind of utopia is that?
 It may look a lot like 2012.

-Not available on DVD but 'out there' if you know where to look--like everything, man, REVOLUTION is from a different time, one where the word "revolution" actually meant something, hadn't been co-opted by the media.
+Not available on DVD but 'out there' if you know where to look--like everything, man, it streams, dig?--REVOLUTION is from a different time, one where the word "revolution" hadn't been co-opted by the media to sell shows.
 I bet now even the word 'revolution' is trademarked by The Beatles-Macintosh Inc. What can you do about it?
 Capitalism controls the very words out of our mouths.
-No way to fight it, that's what we say today, no way to stop the world trade leeches.
-They're already in our blood stream. but the hippies didn't know that, and in 1967-8 they did something about it, until they got sleepy, and strung out.
+No way to fight it, that's what we say today, no way to stop the corporate leeches.
+They're already in our bloodstream.
+But the hippies didn't know that, and in 1967-8 they did something about it, until they got sleepy, and strung out.
 And they forgot what they were supposed to be fighting against.
+And needed to go home and get money from their corporate dads so they could buy Dead tickets and red feather boas.
 This is their story